JayamuruganRavikumar/ros2_containers/README.md

 - Run `./build.sh <ros distro name> <device>` (foxy, humble, galactic) (device is either `nvidia` or `jetson`, will pull nvidia/cuda or l4t-pytorch image, Leaving it empty pulls from ros:distro).

+- The build files can be found in the build folder and can be changed accordingly.

 - After build is finished run `./ros.sh <distro name> <device>` will open a interactive shell with GUI support in linux.
 Passing `nvidia` or `jetson` will notifiy docker to use the specific image.

 - Reruning the `./ros.sh <distro name> <device>` will attach a container.